 6) Add Google reCaptcha to the login screen

 Another simple way of making our login page more secure is by using the Google reCaptcha plugin.
 We have already discussed adding reCaptcha to the WordPress login screen.
 Follow the steps in this blog to add reCaptcha.
 Once done successfully our login screen will be like as shown below.

 7) Add Security Questions to the login screen

-Adding security questions to login screen is another simple technique to improve our site security.
+Adding security questions to the login screen is another simple technique to improve our site security.
 Even if someone has access to our username and password he will not be able to login to our website without knowing the correct answers for the security questions.
 The process of adding security questions is quite simple and takes less than 5 minutes.
 Once the questions are added the login process will have an additional screen to enter answers as shown below.

 Additional Reading: All these methods provide a basic level of security against attacks.
 But if our site is attracting a good volume of visitors then we should go for advanced security plugins such as Sucuri or Ithemes and keep regular automated backups using Backupbuddy or Updraftplus.